 The first of these came in the 1968-69 season when Leeds finished six points ahead of second-placed Liverpool.
 They repeated this feat in 1973-74, winning the title by just a single point over, once again, Liverpool.

 Their third and final First Division title came in 1991-92 when they won the league by four points over Manchester United.
-This means they will forever hold the record for the last-ever first-division title won.
+This means they will forever hold the record for the last-ever First Division title won.

 FA Cup (1): 1971-72